cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Project Description

-This first project is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Odin development server).
+This first project is meant to ensure that you can apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Odin development server).
 You should be familiar with the majority of aspects of this project through your introductory programming course and the work so far from 1302.
 However, you may also be asked to do things that you have never been given explicit directions for before.
 This is just a part of software development.
-Sometimes you need to research how to solve a problem in order to implement a solution.
+Sometimes you need to research how to solve a problem to implement a solution.
 That being said, the material included in this document should hopefully answer the majority of your questions.

 Your goal is to develop a **non-recursive**, **non-GUI** (GUI = Graphical User Interface) version of the game called **Minesweeper**.
-The code for this game will be organized in such a way that the recursive elements of Minesweeper can be added at a later point in time, if desired.
+The code for this game will be organized in such a way that the recursive elements of Minesweeper can be added at a later point in time if desired.
 It will also be organized so that you can add a GUI to it later as well.
 Interestingly, the organization of some of the classes in this project will also introduce you to some elementary aspects of game programming.